Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 T = test_T;// blending accumulation to reuse during next loop
 ```

 We have now seen how to render the Gaussian by projecting it as a square.
 This technique is often used in tiled (compute shader-based) renderers.
-Alternatively, we can use the eigenvectors to calculate vertex positions in the rendered pipeline.
+Or, we can use the eigenvectors to calculate vertex positions in the rendered pipeline.